-Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions.
-The governing body of London Meed will ensure that these arrangements for fill their statutory duties and follow guidance outline in 'Supporting pupils at school with medical conditions' April 2014'.
+Section 100 of the Children and Families Act 2014 places a duty on 'governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions'.
+The governing body of London Meed Primary School will ensure that these arrangements fulfil their statutory duties and follow guidance outline in 'Supporting pupils at school with medical conditions'.

-Establishment staff do not have a statutory duty to give medicines or medical treatment.
-However medicines will be administered to enable the inclusion of pupils with medical needs, promote regular attendance and minimise the impact on a pupil's ability to learn.
+Medicines will be administered to enable the inclusion of pupils with medical needs, promote regular attendance and minimise the impact on a pupil's ability to learn.
 In an emergency all teachers and other staff in charge of children have a common law duty of care to act for the health and safety of a child in their care - this might mean giving medicines or medical care.

-Signed

-Chair of Governors
+Signed Chair of Governors